Stochastic Evolution of Primordial Black Holes to near-extremality in EFTs of Gravity: Summary and Outlook

 where $\rho$ denotes a near-horizon radial coordinate, $A,B$ label angular directions, $T$ is the Hawking temperature, and $\gamma$ encodes the near-horizon scaling behavior.
 This motivates defining a dimensionless measure of EFT-induced tidal enhancement by comparing the EFT-corrected Kerr geometry to its GR counterpart,

 where $K_1$ is an $\mathcal{O}(1)$ coefficient.
-To evaluate this ratio, we consider a representative near-extremal configuration extracted from our simulations, with dimensionless spin $\chi = 0.99$ and mass $M \simeq 1.3,M_{\rm Pl}$, corresponding to the typical mass of EFT-corrected near-extremal Kerr black holes at the endpoint of the stochastic evolution.
-The values of the scaling exponent are taken from Ref.~\cite{Horowitz:2023xyl}, where it was shown that $\gamma_{EFT}<2$ for extremal black holes in the presence of higher-derivative EFT corrections.
+To evaluate this ratio, we consider a representative near-extremal configuration extracted from our simulations, with dimensionless spin $\chi = 0.99$ and mass $M \simeq 1.3,M_{\rm Pl}$, corresponding to the typical mass of EFT-corrected near-extremal Kerr black holes at the endpoint of the stochastic evolution. \footnote{The values of the scaling exponent are taken from Ref.~\cite{Horowitz:2023xyl}, where it was shown that $\gamma_{EFT}<2$ for extremal black holes in the presence of higher-derivative EFT corrections.
 Although these values strictly apply at extremality, we adopt them here as a rough proxy to estimate the magnitude of tidal effects in the near-extremal regime.
-As we are interested only in an order-of-magnitude estimate of the tidal enhancement, this approximation is sufficient despite the extrapolation away from exact extremality.
-We evaluate the tidal-force enhancement for a small set of representative EFT couplings drawn from the parameter space explored in our simulations.
+As we are interested only in an order-of-magnitude estimate of the tidal enhancement, this approximation is sufficient despite the extrapolation away from exact extremality.} We evaluate the tidal-force enhancement for a small set of representative EFT couplings drawn from the parameter space explored in our simulations.
 For example, for a few coupling choices of $(\eta,\lambda,\tilde \lambda)$, viz. $(-1.48\times10^{-5},\,9.9\times10^{-8},\,1.53\times10^{-8})$, $(-1.66\times10{-5},9.9\times10^{-8},1.7\times{-8})$, $(-1.85\times10^{-5},\,1.1\times10^{-7},\,1.7\times10^{-8})$, we find $\delta C$ of order $10$, with values ranging between approximately $9$ and $12$.
 We find

 which implies that even in the sub-extremal regime ($\chi\simeq0.99$), the tidal forces in the EFT-corrected geometry can be enhanced by approximately an order of magnitude relative to Kerr.
 Importantly, since the exponent $\gamma_{\rm EFT}-2$ is negative, this ratio scales inversely with temperature.
-As a result, as the black hole approaches closer to extremality and the temperature decreases further, the corresponding measure of tidal forces grows rapidly and formally diverges in the extremal limit.
+As a result, as the black hole approaches closer to extremality and the temperature decreases further, the corresponding measure of tidal forces grows rapidly and could diverge in the extremal limit.
+While we were unable to simulate the evolution up to the exact extremal limit due to the limitations of the framework, the structure of the Weyl tensor's components in \eqref{Weyl_Temperature} and the aforementioned estimates indicate a possible divergence at the extremal limit.